NASA-AMMOS/MMGIS/docs/pages/APIs/JavaScript/Main/Main.md

 - `inputData` - valid GeoJSON data
 - `keepN` - number of features to keep.
 A value less than or equal to 0 keeps all previous features

+Returns `false` if the layer could not be updated (either some parameters are wrong or that layer is already is the midst of being loaded).

 The following is an example of how to call the `updateVectorLayer` function:

 ```javascript